TappNetwork/laravel-multi-mail/README.md

 ## Architecture

 - `ElfSundae\Multimail\Mailer` _extends `Illuminate\Mail\Mailer`_

-  The `Mailer` class is the facade and the maincenter of the Laravel mail system.
+    The `Mailer` class is the facade and the maincenter of the Laravel mail system, all sending tasks will be handled by this class.
+You may access it using the `Mail` facade or `app('mailer')` helper function, as well as the `Mailer` type-hint or dependency injection.

+- `ElfSundae\Multimail\SwiftMailerManager`

+    The `SwiftMailerManager` singleton manages all Swift Mailer instances and their corresponding Swift Transport instances for the `Mailer`, it creates, caches, resets or destroys them.
+A Swift Mailer instance is identified by the driver name of its transport.

+- `ElfSundae\Multimail\SwiftMessageHelper`

+    It provides some helper methods for operating the Swift messages, such as getting domains of the e-mail addresses for the message recipients.

 ## Testing